fuzzylogicxx/fuzzylogic/posts/volunteering-at-edinburgh-western-general-hospital.md

 Supervised by the conservation charity [TCV](https://www.tcv.org.uk/), we tooled up and set about weeding the garden and paved areas.
 It was a sunny day, we chatted while we worked to colleagues we hadn’t met, and by the end you could see we had made a significant dent.

-I hope we made a small difference and I certainly enjoyed doing it and would do so again.
+I hope we made a useful contribution and I certainly enjoyed doing it and would do so again.
 Thanks to my employer for the opportunity.